ptiede/Comrade.jl/docs/src/index.md

 native interface.
 To see how this works see the [Making an Image of a Black Hole](@ref) tutorial.
 The other method is [ComradeSoss.jl](https://github.com/ptiede/ComradeSoss.jl) which combines Comrade with `Soss` a probabilistic programming language.
 This allows for easier composition of models, and provides a more complete Bayesian workflow, including the ability to sample from the posterior predictive distributions.
 Other interfaces to e.g. [Turing](https://turing.ml/stable/), [BAT](https://github.com/bat/BAT.jl) are planned.

+## Contributing

+This repository has recently moved to [ColPrac](https://github.com/SciML/ColPrac).
+If you would like to contribute please feel free to open a issue or pull-request.

 ## Requirements

 The minimum Julia version we require is 1.6, which is the current LTS release.
 In the future we may increase this as Julia advances.